 Right now, energy and mobility still have the biggest impact on the university's total CO2 emission.

-All transportation takes up 33% of the university's CO2 emission.
+Transportation takes up 26% of the university's CO2 emission.
 This includes: employees and students commuting between home and the university, as well as scientific staff travelling by plane and making official trips by car.
-Utrecht University handles this by, among other things, encouraging the use of bicycles and public transport.
+Utrecht University addresses this by encouraging sustainable means of travel.